 Event Streams & Observability Pipelines

-This document explains how observability pipelines help teams collect, shape, route, and optimize this data in real time.
+Modern systems emit massive amounts of telemetry—logs, metrics, traces, security events, and large language model (LLM) interactions.
+This document explains how observability pipelines help teams collect, shape, route, and evaluate this data in real time, and where Datadog and Galileo can fit into that picture.

 Why observability pipelines matter